-This is what I mean by “be here, now”.
-Stay present in the moment when you are feeling stress.
+This is what I mean by “be here, now” – Keeping your head by staying present in the moment when you are feeling stress.
 If you are focused on a past you can’t change or a future that hasn’t materialized, then you are anywhere but here.
 Learn to get back quickly.

 A rubber band may help.

 It might sound sort of silly, but it could be the best silliest thing you do for yourself.
 Heck, the kids wear bracelets everywhere these days so you could even consider it a fashion statement.
 Go get yourself a regular rubber band and put it on your wrist.
 You could even get a Live Strong bracelet or a pretty multi-colored rainbow band, whatever your preference.
 Just make sure it is strong and that you can snap it when you fiddle with it.